rpdelaney/l4d2-tourney-rules/rules.md

 ######6.2.1
-All modifications to the Left 4 Dead 2 user interface that do not alter, nor interact with, nor provide additional information about the in-game user experience (e.g. ZoneMenu, menu music, menu fonts, menu shortcuts, etc)
+All modifications to the Left 4 Dead 2 user interface that do not alter, nor interact with the in-game user experience, nor provide additional information about the game state (e.g. ZoneMenu, menu music, menu fonts, menu shortcuts, etc)

 ######6.2.2
 Modifying HUDs and crosshairs